 - Offers a 100% guarantee on its tickets

 - Promises that your tickets will be delivered in time

-- Full refund if event is canceled
+- Full refund if event is cancelled

 Like competitors, SeatGeek offers a 100% guarantee on its tickets.
 This promises that your tickets will be delivered in time for the event and provide valid entry to the event.
 If any of these things do not occur, you will be provided with comparable or better replacement tickets to the event or offered a refund.
-Like sites such as Ticketmaster, if the event is canceled and not rescheduled, you will be refunded the full purchase price.
+Like sites such as Ticketmaster, if the event is cancelled and not rescheduled, you will be refunded the full purchase price.

 SeatGeek: Buying tickets

 - Can filter by quantity, ticket type and price